sbrysch/tudelft-colabresearch-mapping-converter/README.md

 Overview:

-- You must provide one project listing file per source per country.
+- You must provide one projects-listing file per source per country.
 - Multiple sources per country are allowed and not all countries must have a source.
 - Each source file must be correctly formatted for the import script to succeed.